-Below are instructions for the required scientific summary and future directions sections, which together can be no longer than two pages in length.
-LOIs exceeding two pages of text will not be reviewed.
+Below are instructions for the required scientific summary and future directions sections, which together can be no longer than three pages in length.
+Proof-of-concept data demonstrating validity and efficacy of the approach, biomarker, treatment entity or device are required.
+LOIs exceeding three pages of text will not be reviewed.

 - Scientific Summary: Clearly and succinctly outline the milestone-based specific aims and anticipated outcomes based on go/no-go criteria.
-Include a brief description of the proposed research plan and how it aligns with CURE Epilepsy's mission which seeks to find a cure for epilepsy by accelerating research forward by leaps rather than by incremental steps (1 1⁄2-page maximum). - 2) Future Directions: Describe what next steps will be taken once the goals of your proposed project have been achieved (1/2-page maximum, including spaces).
+Include a brief description of the proposed research plan and how it aligns with CURE Epilepsy's mission which seeks to find a cure for epilepsy by accelerating research by leaps rather than by incremental steps (1 1⁄2-page maximum). - 2.
+Proof-of-concept data: Data demonstrating a) the validity of the approach and b) preliminary data showing the value of the entity being developed must be presented.
+LOIs lacking this information will not be considered.

+3. Future Directions: Describe what next steps will be taken once the goals of your proposed project have been achieved (1/2-page maximum).
 This must include clear steps to critical next stages in the development process such as scale-up, engagement of a patient cohort and a potential funding plan.